The Training for All Teachers Program provides professional development to K-12, public school educators and administrators throughout Connecticut.

 4. Sheltered Instruction: Putting it All Together

 By participating in the workshop, teachers will learn the best practices for English learners.
-They will learn how to make modifications in curriculum in the content areas and instructional strategies to enhance opportunities for engagement for their ELs.
+They will learn how to make modifications in the curriculum in the content areas and instructional strategies to enhance opportunities for engagement for their ELs.

-Our Advanced Workshop (for completers of the Basic Workshop)
+For completers of the Basic Workshop

 In addition to the basic trainings listed above the Program offers an advanced training.
 The advanced training is comprised of four modules, each approximately 2.5 hours, which are interrelated, but not necessarily interdependent.
 Topics include: literacy development for English learners, assessment practices for English learners, peer coaching, and how to differentiate between learning disability and language development.